anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 #### 4.5.1.1 Edge Cloud Deployment

 Deployment at the Edge requires support for large scale deployment.
 A number of open-source tools are available for the purpose including:
-- [Airship 2](https://docs.airshipit.org/): declaratively configure, deploy and maintain an integrated virtualization and containerization platform
+- [Airship](https://docs.airshipit.org/): declaratively configure, deploy and maintain an integrated virtualization and containerization platform
 - [Starling-X](https://www.starlingx.io/): cloud infrastructure software stack for the edge
 - [Triple-O](https://wiki.openstack.org/wiki/TripleO): for installing, upgrading and operating OpenStack clouds